 Be a Part of Redefining the 'Smart Home' and the 'Smart City'

 You want to be a part of redefining the smart home, and in turn, the smart city?
-We have created a database of smart city solutions and initiatives that help to empower urban citizens - we call them 'smartivists' - to engage in the transformation of the places they call home.
-Get involved by contributing your favorite initiatives and become a participant in promoting a collective approach to urban planning and smart city strategy aimed at increasing the livability and prosperity in your community or city.
+We have created a global database of smart city solutions and initiatives that help to empower urban citizens - we call them 'smartivists' - to engage in the transformation of the places they call home.
+Get involved by contributing your favorite initiatives and become one of thousands of participants in promoting a collective approach to urban planning and smart city strategy aimed at increasing the livability and prosperity in your community or city.
 Register now - it is free!

 Picture Sources: iStock, City Network - by aiqingwang / Smart Home Control With Tablet - by Eoneren